sudar/Arduino-Makefile/README.md

     MONITOR_PORT  = com3
     BOARD_TAG     = mega2560

+On Arduino 1.5.x installs, you should set the architecture to either `avr` or `sam` and if using a submenu CPU, then also set that:

+	ARCHITECTURE  = avr
+    BOARD_SUB     = atmega168

 It is recommended in Windows that you create a symbolic link to avoid problems with file naming conventions on Windows.
 For example, if your your Arduino directory is in:

     c:\Program Files (x86)\Arduino